-Mandeep Bhargava, MD, is a cardiologist in the Section of Cardiac Electrophysiology and Pacing, Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miler Family Heart & Vascular Institute at Cleveland Clinic.
-Dr. Bhargava’s specialty interests are management of atrial fibrillation, supraventricular and ventricular tachycardias, sudden cardiac death, implantable defibrillators and biventricular devices, pacemakers and Wolff-Parkinson-White Syndrome.
+Mandeep Bhargava, MD, is a Staff Cardiologist in the Section of Cardiac Electrophysiology and Pacing, Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miler Family Heart & Vascular Institute at Cleveland Clinic.

-Dr. Bhargava is the author of nine textbook chapters in cardiovascular medicine.
-He has authored or co-authored more than 35 articles and 75 abstracts in peer-reviewed journals on topics related to cardiac arrhythmia and pacing.
-He has lectured on his clinical specialty and research at symposia and conferences across the United States, in India and Hong Kong.
-He has been part of some pioneering work in catheter ablations for atrial fibrillation at the Clinic and continues to have major research interests in atrial fibrillation, ventricular arrhythmias, cardiac resynchronization and defibrillators.
-Most recently, Dr. Bhargava has also been involved in epicardial ablations and is a Co-Director of an annual training program in this field.
+Publications and Speaking: Dr. Bhargava is the author of many textbook chapters in cardiovascular medicine.
+He has authored more than 50 original articles and more than 100 abstracts in peer-reviewed journals on topics related to cardiac arrhythmias and pacing.
+He has presented grand rounds, lectures and research related to his specialty at symposia and conferences across the United States, India and Hong Kong.
+He has been part of pioneering work in the use of catheter ablations for the treatment of patients with atrial fibrillation.
+Dr. Bhargava has major research interests in atrial fibrillation, ventricular arrhythmias, cardiac resynchronization therapy and defibrillators.
+Most recently, he was involved in work with epicardial ablations and is a Co-Director of an annual training program in this field.
 He trains Advanced Fellows in cardiac electrophysiology and pacing and Fellows in cardiology at Cleveland Clinic, which has one of the largest fellowship programs in the world.
 Dr. Bhargava is board-certified in Internal Medicine and Cardiology.